 Elon Musk says bitcoin "on the verge" of being more widely accepted

-The comments come after the Tesla Inc TSLA.O CEO's use of a "#bitcoin" tag on his Twitter profile page led to a 14% jump in the cryptocurrency on Friday.
+The comments followed his use of the "#bitcoin" tag on his Twitter profile on Friday, which pushed the crytocurrency up 14%.

-"I am a supporter of bitcoin," Musk said during his debut on the invitation-only social media app Clubhouse, a conversation that drew thousands of listeners.
+Musk, CEO of Tesla Inc TSLA.O, is known for making comments on Twitter that move markets and he acknowledged this during his debut on the invitation-only app Clubhouse.

 (Reporting by Sayantani Ghosh in Singapore and Hyunjoo Jin in San Francisco; Editing by Ana Nicolaci da Costa)